orangopus/ollo/README.md

 If you've ever heard about aptitude testing or the turing test, you know it means it's a set of conditionals that if the person meets that certain expectation through input devices, you get neural feedback from your devices.

-You shouldn't really let anyone into your brain, it's a special explosion made up of neutrons and some other atoms in the universe.
+You shouldn't really let anyone into your brain, it's a special explosion made up of neurons and some other atoms in the universe.
 Never let another entity or brainfucker tell you your secrets to the masses.

 # Everything Theory
 Everything is the sense that we all live in a bubble and a vacuum, or in a sense, we live in a society of lobbyists, advertisements & cat generators.
 Futurologists would not like this chaos theory, but I feel like I should kill my dog now.